The Gnome-Mobile: Plot

-Jasper and his grandfather are kidnapped by Horatio Quaxton, a freak show owner, while D.J. is committed to an asylum by Yarby, who has heard about the gnomes and deems his boss insane.
+Jasper and his grandfather are kidnapped by Horatio Quaxton, a freak show owner, while D.J. is committed to an asylum by his security guard Ralph Yarby, who has overheard D.J. talking about gnomes and deems his boss insane.
 Rodney and Elizabeth rescue D.J. from the asylum, rescue Jasper from Quaxton, and then set out to find Knobby, who had managed to escape earlier.

-They arrive in the woods to find Knobby delighted with the presence of a thriving community of gnomes.
-Jasper is recognized by Rufus the Gnome King as "the eligible gnome" to a large number of young females of his race, who compete in a contest to determine which one will marry him.
-He is smitten with one timid, lovely girl gnome named Shy Violet, who is very clumsy and very innocent, even though she is hated by all of the other girl gnomes.
+They arrive in the woods to find a thriving community of gnomes.
+Jasper is introduced by Rufus the Gnome King as "the eligible gnome" to a large number of young females of his race, who compete in a contest to determine which one will marry him.
+He is smitten with one timid, lovely girl gnome named Violet, who is hated by all of the other girl gnomes.
 Jasper tries to get Violet to catch him, but she keeps getting pushed to the side and run over by the other very aggressive girl gnomes.
-However, after a very wild chase, Violet manages to win the race and she and Jasper get married.
+After a very wild chase, Violet manages to win the race and she and Jasper get married.
 D.J. gives as a wedding present the rights to the 50,000 acres of forest that were to be sold for logging, which become a haven for the gnomes.